Control Occupation Kernel Regression for Nonlinear Control-Affine Systems: Higher Order Occupation Kernels

-While Proposition \ref{prop:ftc} follows from a simple application of the fundamental theorem of calculus, it sets the stage for a powerful approximation routine leveraging higher order control occupation kernels.
-These kernels can be implemented directly using a direct interpolation approach, or they can arise naturally in a regularized regression problem.

-Section \ref{sec:regression-for-control} explores a regularized regression approach for learning higher order control affine dynamical systems, where the dynamics may be expressed as a linear combination of higher order control occupation kernels.
-Therefore, it is necessary to have a cogent method for evaluating the higher order control occupation kernels, and this may be realized through inner products with the kernels $e_j K_{x}$, where $e_j$ is the $j$-th cardinal basis function for $\mathbb{R}^{m+1}$.
+Section \ref{sec:regression-for-control} explores a regularized regression approach for learning higher order control affine dynamical systems, where the dynamics can be expressed as a linear combination of higher order control occupation kernels.
+Therefore, it is necessary to have a cogent method for evaluating the higher order control occupation kernels, and this can be realized through inner products with the kernels $e_j K_{x}$, where $e_j$ is the $j$-th cardinal basis function for $\mathbb{R}^{m+1}$.
+The following proposition provides an explicit formulation to compute the control occupation kernel in \eqref{eq:evaluate-occupation}.